Raid on Mount's Bay: Paul and Newlyn

 A second group of Spaniards; the vanguard of the raid had struck inland and reached the Parish of Paul, half a mile inland.
-The village was defenceless and was promptly sacked and burned; the church St Pol de Léon in which Amesquita described in a taunting way as being a ‘mosque’ was burned down.
+The village was defenceless and was promptly sacked and burned; the church St Pol de Léon in which Amesquita described in a taunting way as being a 'mosque' was burned down.
 Four residents were killed here and a number were taken prisoner before the Spanish marched back to their galleys and re-embarked.

 The next day the galleys having moved from Mousehole sailed around the headland into Mounts Bay itself, with Penzance and Newlyn in their view.
 Having kept quite a distance from St Michaels Mount (the garrisons powder was so low that they were unable to fire any shots), Newlyn was set upon; again no resistance was met and the village was torched.

 Penzance

 Battle on the beach

 The Spaniards then advanced on Penzance with the galleys close to shore.
 By this time however the local militia which formed the cornerstone of the English anti-invasion measures and numbered five hundred men had been alerted and decided to make a stand.
 They were led by Francis Godolphin, Deputy Lord Lieutenant.
 As the Spanish came ashore on the broad beach the militia attacked across the sands.
 The Spanish kept their formation and a detachment marched around the militia outflanking them.
 The ships sensing the trouble the Spaniards were in fired off shots into the militia as the Spanish musketeers attacked their flank.
 The militia then panicked, threw down their arms, and fled; only Godolphin along with twelve of his soldiers stood to offer some kind of resistance.
-Some 100 light armed men, scattered by the Spanish artillery, sought shelter at Marazion.
+Some 100 lightly armed men, scattered by the Spanish artillery, sought shelter at Marazion.

 Sack of the town

 Penzance was also bombarded by the Spanish galleys; 400 houses were destroyed and three ships "laden with wine and other goods" were sunk.
 Godolphin attempted to rally his men but they fled once again.
-The Spanish then entered Penzance with no further resistance and the village was sacked except for St Mary’s church which was saved as Burely having guided the Spanish pleaded for it to be spared having told Amesquita that the church once held Mass.
+The Spanish then entered Penzance with no further resistance and the village was sacked except for St Mary's church which was saved as Burley having guided the Spanish pleaded for it to be spared having told Amesquita that the church once held Mass.

 At the end of the raid a traditional Catholic mass led by Brother Domingo Martinez was held in an open air field altar on the Western Hill outside of Penzance.
 The Spanish commander promised to build a Catholic church on this site within two years, once England had been conquered.
 Amesquita observed the growing number of Cornish militia having assembled before Marazion and St Michael's Mount.
 Bullets and arrows were fired which forced them away from the shore which discouraged a further attack there.
 In two days however the Spanish had taken what they needed, having burned Penzance and the villages of Mousehole, Paul, and Newlyn.
 On re-embarking soon afterwards on 4 August, Amesquita then released all his prisoners ashore and the Spanish sailed off unmolested.